jwulf/zeebe-map-reduce/README.md

-# Zeebe Map Reduce
+# Zeebe Map/Reduce

 Reusable Map/Reduce workflow in Zeebe, as a Node module.

 Not meant to be used as-is in-production, but:

--   Gives you an idea of how to orchestrate map/reduce tasks with Zeebe
+-   Gives you an idea of how to orchestrate map/reduce tasks with Zeebe.
+The BPMN diagram in `bpmn/map-reduce.bpmn` implements a map/reduce workflow.
--   Gives you an idea of how to create an API / library of Zeebe functionality that can be composed/reused at the Application level
+-   Gives you an idea of how to create an API / library of Zeebe functionality that can be composed/reused at the Application level.
+The `ZeebeMapProcess` class in `src/lib/ZeebeMapProcess` can map any workflow over any set of inputs.
--   Demonstrates (optional) strong typing of job variables and messages using Generics with the 0.17-compatible version of the Zeebe TypeScript library
+-   Demonstrates (optional) strong typing of job variables and messages using Generics with the 0.17-compatible version of the Zeebe TypeScript library.

 ## Prerequisites